julelang/manual/src/std/math.md

 ```jule
 fn Acos(x: f64): f64
 ```
-Returns the arccosine, in radians, of x.
+Returns the arccosine, in radians, of x\.

 Special case is:<br>
 ```